 I became a lawyer because I enjoy working with people and believed that I could help them to understand and navigate their complex legal rights and responsibilities and that I, when necessary, would be able to advocate for them and/or their businesses persuasively and effectively.

-I worked in a salmon cannery on the southwest coast of Alaska for two summers in college.
-I therefore really appreciate a working environment that doesn't involve standing in freezing water, earplugs, and scraping the viscera out of the guts of fish with a dull knife for hours at a time.
+I worked in a salmon cannery on the southwest coast of Alaska for two summers while in college.
+I therefore really appreciate a working environment that doesn't involve standing in freezing water, and handling dead fish for long hours at a time.

 * Please see the following websites for an explanation of the membership standards for the following recognitions: www.bestlawyers.com; businessnc.com/special-sections/legal-elite/; and www.superlawyers.com/north-carolina.

 An attorney‑client relationship may only be established through direct attorney‑to‑client communication that is confirmed by the execution of an engagement agreement.
 The content of any unsolicited email sent to Ward and Smith, P.A., or to any of its attorneys at an email address available on this website, will not create an attorney‑client relationship and the contents of such unsolicited email shall not be considered confidential.
 Therefore, do not use this website or the email addresses available on this website to provide confidential information about yourself or a legal matter to Ward and Smith or any of its attorneys.

 Law firm web design by New Media Campaigns